 ** If your child has a disability which precludes use of stairs, please let us know in advance so we may review whether alternate space arrangements might be possible.

 If this class is in-person, child/ren should be comfortable separating from parent.

 Students should be at a typical developmental stage for this age range.
 If your child has any learning delays, please let us know in advance of registering.
 We can then advise if this class is right for you.

 While we do not require any specific pre-requisites, prior enrollment in early childhood Music Together classes for between three and five years provides a solid foundation for music success during the school years.

-Please note that we are unable to refund tuition for group classes once a registration has been processed.
+After July 15th, we are otherwise unable to refund tuition for group classes.

 At the end of our week together, students will have a small repertoire of music games they can play with friends.
 Children will recognize a variety of instrument sounds and names.
 Each child will also be able to create changes in beat and pitch (e.g., fast /slow, heavy /weak, high /low) when singing, moving or through basic instrument* play.